Compulsed/blog/plan.md

 - [ ] DNS on database
 - [ ] DNS on API
 - [ ] IAM Auth on database
-- [ ] Move compose into backend (does not support microservices nicely)
+- [ ] Move compose into backend -- Buildkite CD (does not support microservices nicely)
+- [ ] Cfn-lint

 ## Technical debt
 - [ ] EC2 key to log into bastion host in cloudformation